Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 * It can't read proper battery capacity (Should be 97 Wh instead of 85Wh).
 But the percentage of remaining battery is correct.
 * Audio sometime not working if mac installed in fast NVME drive, due to the loading order of `AppleALC` & `AppleHDA`.
 * HDMI can't output audio.
 * It will load the default sRGB color profile.
-For 4K model, it is an incorrect profile but you can apply Adobe RGB color profile for your screen to improve the color experience.<br>Download: ([Sharp SHP14C7](http://oss.pm-z.tech/temp_files/SHP14C7_ICC.zip)) ([AUO AUO41EB](http://oss.pm-z.tech/temp_files/AUO41EB_ICC.zip)<br>Each package includes all 6 profiles which are extracted from Dell PremierColor. <br>Copy .icm files to `~/Library/ColorSync/Profiles` and apply the color profile you need in `System Preferences→Displays→Color`.
+For 4K model, it is an incorrect profile but you can apply Adobe RGB color profile for your screen to improve the color experience.
+> Download: ([Sharp SHP14C7](http://oss.pm-z.tech/temp_files/SHP14C7_ICC.zip)) ([AUO AUO41EB](http://oss.pm-z.tech/temp_files/AUO41EB_ICC.zip))<br>Each package includes all 6 profiles which are extracted from Dell PremierColor. <br>Copy .icm files to `~/Library/ColorSync/Profiles` and apply the color profile you need in `System Preferences→Displays→Color`.

 # Tested Hardware